Studierende bedienen Messgeräte während ihres Biotechnologie-Studiums im Labor in Weihenstephan

 • scientific principles:

-Building on scientific principles in mathematics, physics, chemistry and biology, biotechnological analysis and production processes are developed using interdisciplinary knowledge from microbiology, genetic engineering, cell culture, biochemistry, instrumental analysis and process engineering.
+Building on scientific principles in biology, chemistry, mathematics, physics and computer science, biotechnological analysis and production processes are developed by applying interdisciplinary knowledge from microbiology, genetic engineering, cell culture, biochemistry, instrumental analysis and process engineering, and by utilising digital tools.

 • Practical knowledge: